Anushka-Sharma-tech/meme-vault/README.md

 ---

 ### 🔮 The AI Alchemist Guild
 This engine was brought to life through a high-fidelity human-machine synthesis.
-By bridging creative oversight with advanced generative logic, MemeVault progressed from a raw blueprint to a production-ready matrix.
+By bridging creative oversight with advanced generative logic, MemeMascot progressed from a raw blueprint to a production-ready matrix.

 Immense credit belongs to our digital co-architects for their specialized contributions:
 * **`Claude`** ── Mastered the structural blueprint, reactive state engines, and core telemetry.